Skip to main content

 • Expressing thoughts of suicide and/or hopelessness about their situation

-Individuals with body dysmorphic disorder often seek out cosmetic treatments to “fix” their perceived flaws.
-These treatments can vary from cosmetic surgery to other procedures such as skin smoothing treatments, and they can cost thousands of dollars.
-Furthermore, they rarely improve BDD symptoms.
-More often, individuals report an increase in concerns about their appearance or develop new areas of concern following cosmetic treatment.
+Individuals with BDD often seek out cosmetic treatments to address their perceived flaws.
+These treatments can vary from cosmetic surgery to things like skin smoothing treatments, which can be very expensive and rarely improve BDD symptoms.
+Individuals often report an increase in concerns about their appearance following cosmetic treatment.

-Evidence suggests that both medication and cognitive behavioral therapy (CBT) may effectively reduce symptoms of body dysmorphic disorder.
+Medication and cognitive behavioral therapy (CBT) may effectively reduce symptoms of BDD.

-• Medication: Successful treatment may include the use of selective serotonin reuptake inhibitors (SSRIs), which are antidepressants that also help reduce obsessive thoughts and compulsive behaviors.
+• Medication: Successful treatment may include the use of selective serotonin reuptake inhibitors (SSRIs).
+SSRI's are antidepressants that also help reduce obsessive thoughts and compulsive behaviors.

-• Cognitive-behavioral therapy (CBT): Cognitive-behavioral therapy targets BDD-related thoughts and behavior patterns in order to reduce repetitive behaviors.
-Individuals first learn how their thinking patterns contribute to their symptoms and then how to change their thoughts so that symptoms are less likely to occur.
+• Cognitive-behavioral therapy (CBT): Cognitive-behavioral therapy targets BDD-related thoughts and behavior patterns to reduce repetitive behaviors.
+Individuals first learn how their thinking patterns contribute to their symptoms.
+Then they learn how to change their thoughts so that symptoms are less likely to occur.

 Anxiety and Depression Association of America